pluralsight/guides/in-review/sql/introduction-to-mongodb/article.md

 >
 ```

 Voila!
-Let's understand the results:
+Let's see the results:

 ```language-javascript
 {